 Why is This Law So Important to the Construction Worker?

 Anyone who is hurt on a jobsite can usually get worker’s compensation benefits, but no one is allowed to sue their own employer.
+However, a worker can get compensation if they are hurt on the job, they have the right to an attorney if this happens.
+As the Spanish would say ‘abogado de compensacian laboral‘, we might be called different things in different countries, but we ultimately do the same thing.
 Many construction injuries are the fault of the worker’s employer, the fault of the worker, or some combination both.
 These situations leave you with no right to sue anyone – you get worker’s comp benefits and nothing else.
 The Scaffold Law, Labor Law, § 240(1), enables us to get you a recovery for the full value of your injuries, which is usually many times what your meager worker’s comp benefits would be.
 This is done by holding the owners and the contractors (except for your employer) responsible on the theory that they had enough control over the jobsite that they should have made sure that the working conditions were safer.
 Additionally, since your employer will usually have signed a hold harmless agreement, (which is an agreement to pay someone else back for damages that are legally required to be paid to the injured worker), your own employer’s insurance policy often kicks in.
 This allows us to recover through your employer’s insurance policy for your employer’s negligence in a roundabout way, even though we would never be allowed to sue your own employer directly.
 This law if a very powerful tool for the workingman’s lawyer, so every year, the construction and insurance industries pay their lobbyists huge sums of money to try to take it away.